CMU-MultiComp-Lab/mmml-course/_pages/logistics.md

 - **Lecture participation and mini-quizzes**
   - Lectures can be attended live (using Zoom) or watched later.
-Students are encouraged to attend lectures live as often as possible, to allow them to ask clarification questions, if needed.
-Questions can also be posted on Piazza.
+Students are encouraged to attend lectures live as often as possible, to allow them to ask live clarification questions, if needed.
+Some lectures will also contain some live survey questions.

-  - Mini-quizzes are designed to be relatively simple.
-If students took the time to watch both weekly lectures, it should be easy for them to answer the questions.
-It should be noted that simply reading the slide document is not considered sufficient.
-Students are expected to watch all lectures (live or recorded).
+  - While watching the lecture (either live or recorded video), students are required to fill a note-taking form and submit it within 42 hours from the end of the live lecture.
+For example, if the lecture ended at 4:40pm ET on Tuesday, the note-taking form is due Thursday at 10:40am ET.

+  - Students need to use the provided online template for the note-taking form.
+This form was designed for two main purposes: (1) train students for taking active notes during lectures, and (2) offer students the opportunity to ask questions about the content of the lectures.

+    - The note-taking form will contain 4 sub-sections, one for each of the 20- minute segments of the lecture (for a total of 1h20m).
+    - For each sub-section, students are asked to either include a short statement summarizing the main take-home message of the past 20 minutes, or write down a question that student would like to get an answer about, related to the past 20 minutes.
+Students should also include the slide numbers relevant to the question/statement.

+  - The student’s questions will be reviewed by TAs and instructor.
+The most popular questions will be answered using Piazza, or with extra information during the following lecture.
+Students are always welcome to post questions directly on Piazza at any time if they would like clarifications or have a follow-up question.

-  - These weekly mini-quizzes will be usually (but not always) released after the Thursday lecture and students will have 48 hours to complete them.
-No mini-quizzes are expected for weeks when a project assignment (first, midterm or final) is due.
-No miniquiz during the first week and during Thanksgiving week.
+  - These note-taking forms will not be required for the first week and for the Thanksgiving week.
+Also, no forms are expected for weeks when a project assignment (first, midterm or final) is due.
+We expect about 20 lectures where note-taking forms need to be submitted.

-    - We expect 10 mini-quizzes this semester.
-  - Each mini-quiz is worth 1.5 points, for a total of 15 points.
+  - Each submitted form will be graded for 1.0 point, with 0.25 point for each sub-section of the form.
+The top 15 form will be kept for the lecture participation final grade, worth 15 points.

-- **Reading assignments and question sets**
+- **Reading assignments**
   - Reading assignments are designed to complement the lectures and showcase recent state-of-the-art research.
-Most reading assignments will consist of 2 research papers, sometime accompanied of optional readings, and a set of 2 or 3 questions.
-The questions are designed to help you think about the concepts expressed in the papers.
+Most reading assignments will consist of 2 or 3 research papers, sometime accompanied of optional readings.
+The list of research papers will be released at the latest on the Monday of each week.

-  - The expectation is that you answer 2 out of 3 questions (or 1 out of 2 questions if there is only one paper that week).
-Each answer should be about 1 long paragraph (6-8 lines).
-All you answered should be submitted together before Monday 8pm ET on Gradescope.
+  - To encourage exchange of ideas and knowledge between students, each student will be part of one study group.
+A study group consist of 9-15 students.
+These groups will be formed based on the project teams (see more details in next section about course project).
+Each study group will consist of approximately 3-4 project teams together.
+Each study group will have its own discussion forum to ask questions and share ideas.

+  - For each reading assignment, each student is required to read only one research paper (out of the 2 or 3 assigned paper).
+Students need to fill a summary form for the paper they had to read and post the summary form before Friday 8pm ET.
+These summaries will be shared with the other students in their study group.
+The goal is to write the summaries so that other members in the study group can learn from it, and possibly ask follow-up questions.

+  - During the 7-day period of the reading assignment (Monday 8pm ET until the following Monday 8pm ET), each student is required to post on the group’s forum at least once, either a question or an answer.
+The question could be about the paper they are currently reading, or about the other paper(s) that other group members are reading.

   - Reading assignments will be per released weekly, with exceptions when a project assignment (first, midterm or final) is due the same week.
 Also, no reading assignments during the first week and during Thanksgiving week.
-    - We expect students to read approximately 15 research papers, as part of the 10 reading assignments this semester.
+    - We expect 10 reading assignments this semester.

-  - Each reading assignment is worth 2 point when two papers are included, or 1 point when only one paper is included.
-In other words:
+  - Each reading assignment is worth 1.5 points: 1.0 point for the paper summary and 0.5 point for posting either a question or answer in the group’s forum.
-    - If the question set was designed for two research papers, then your combined answers will be worth two points.
-    - If the question set was designed for only one research paper, then your answer will be wort one point.

 - **Course project assignments**:
   - The goal of the course project is to experiment with state-of-the-art multimodal